Exotic topological order in fractal spin liquids: Quantum fractal liquid

 \subsection{$\mathbb{Z}_{2}$ spin liquid and polynomial}

 In this section, we present a general framework to construct a family of quantum fractal liquids which are condensation of fractal objects.
-We begin by representing $\mathbb{Z}_{2}$ spin liquid by polynomials.
-Following~\cite{Beni10b}, we group two qubits into a single composite particle (Fig.~\ref{fig_Toric_poly}) such that composite particles live on vertices of a square lattice and obtain: \ba{ S^{(Z)}_{i,j} = \qquad S^{(X)}_{i,j} =
+We begin by representing $\mathbb{Z}_{2}$ spin liquid (the Toric code) by polynomials.
+Following Ref.~\onlinecite{Beni10b}, we group two qubits into a single composite particle (Fig.~\ref{fig_Toric_poly}) such that composite particles live on vertices of a square lattice: \ba{ S^{(Z)}_{i,j} = \quad S^{(X)}_{i,j} =

 } where each qubit inside a composite particle is labelled by $A$ and $B$.
 In polynomial representation, the parent Hamiltonian is \ba{ H = - \sum_{ij}Z \left(

 \right) - \sum_{ij}X \left(

 \right) } where the upper (lower) row represents Pauli operators acting on $A$ ($B$).
 Interaction terms are translations of \ba{ Z \left(